 What is the minimum TOEFL/IELTS/PTE scores you accept?

-TOEFL: Minimum scores of 600 on the PBT or 95 on the IBT are recommended.
-BU’s TOEFL code is 3087, department code is 02.
+TOEFL: Minimum scores of 600 on the PBT or 90 on the IBT are recommended.
+BU’s TOEFL code is 3087, and the department code is 02.

-IELTS: A student must score a minimum of 6.5 across each band.
+IELTS: A student’s overall score must be a minimum of 6.5.

 PTE: As more candidates submit the PTE, we are developing updated standards for our requirements.
 As new information becomes available, it will be posted here.